jeanmarcjones/chatter/README.md

 # Chatter

-Front end app for a chat room sever.
+Front-end app for a chat room sever.

 ### Usage